tud03346/GenEdRecertificationProcess_Public/README.md

 # GenEdRecertificationProcess_Public
+This is Internal Full-Stack Project for College Faculty.
-Automation of GenEd recertification system by providing a streamlined process for the submission, renewal, evaluation of course portfolio
+GenEd Recertification Process is an automation of GenEd recertification system by providing a streamlined process for the submission, renewal, evaluation of course portfolio
+For the security reason, WebConfig and few codes are not available.